networknt/light-doc/content/tutorial/rest/swagger/database/specification.md

         description: "a random number"
 ```

-Now let's clone the model-config repo to your working directory.
+Now let's clone the model-config repo to your working directory so that we can use the Swagger
+specification as well as the config.json to generate a service project.

 ```
 cd ~/networknt